ongornbk/DirectX11Engine/README.md

-If u wonder if this works; it does.
+If u wonder if it works; it does.